atom/atom/docs/build-instructions/windows.md

 apm test
 ```

 When building Atom from source, the `apm` command is not added to the system path by default.
 In this case, you can either add it yourself or explicitly list the complete path in previous commands.
-Anyway, its default location on a Win 64-bit installation is `"C:\Program Files (x86)\Atom\resources\cli\"`.
+The default install location is `"%localappdata%\Atom\app-x.y.z\resources\cli\"`.

-**NOTE**: Please keep in mind that there are still some Windows tests that don't pass.
+**NOTE**: Please keep in mind that there are still some tests that don't pass on Windows.

 ## Troubleshooting